 There is normally an ESCoP conference every two years, in September of odd-numbered years.
 Preferably, the conference is held in a different city each time.
 It is organised by a Local Group assisted by two members of the ESCoP Committee.
-This page is intended to summarize the planning and organisation of an ESCoP conference to provide guidance:
+This document is intended to summarize the planning and organisation of an ESCoP conference to provide guidance:

 (a) to any member of the Society who may be prepared to offer to organise an ESCoP conference,